ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 The server will automatically detect that you have a local build, and use that over the default Windows one.

 When you're ready to make a PR, please DO NOT modify `milla.dll` or `tools/ci/libmilla_ci.so`.
-Leave "Allow edits and access to secrets by maintainers" enabled, and we (or a bot) will update them for you.
+Leave "Allow edits and access to secrets by maintainers" enabled, and post a comment on your PR saying `!build_milla`.
+A bot will automatically build them for you and update your branch.

 ## Specifications